 Dedication, plenty of practice, times of great effort and times of great disappointment, yet when accomplished, offers a feeling of euphoria rarely experienced.
 Are we talking about running a marathon or catching a fish??

 What does running a marathon have to do with fly fishing?
-When it comes to fly fishing for permit, it has everything to do with it, because like finishing a marathon, a permit landed on the fly is earned.
-These fish are elusive, moody, and for decades have provided dedicated anglers a quarry worth of legendary status.
+When it comes to fly fishing for permit, it has everything to do with it, because, like finishing a marathon, a permit landed on the fly is earned.
+These fish are elusive, moody, and have provided dedicated anglers a quarry worth of legendary status for decades.
 If fly fishing for trout were the 100-meter dash, landing a permit on a fly is certainly a marathon.

 Here are 7 Top Tips to Catch More of These Legendary Fish

-Practice Your Cast.
+1. Practice Your Cast.
 Always.
 Like skiing, fly casting does tend to come back after a long hiatus.
 However, we’re not talking about cruising the groomers on a sunny day.
 Fly fishing for permit serves up every imaginable variable in flats fishing—wind, good light, bad light, fish on the move, fish not moving, white bottom, dark bottom, and the list goes on.
-Because there are so many factors that can affect the moment you need your cast to matter, practice, practice, practice.
-Great coaches say any sport is an easy sport, but it is the opponent that makes it difficult.
+Because so many factors can affect the moment you need your cast to matter, practice, practice, practice.
+Great coaches say any sport is an easy sport, but the opponent makes it difficult.
 Your sport is fly fishing.
-Your opponent is the permit, playing on their homecourt with their refs and their scorekeeper.
+Your opponent is the permit, playing on their home court with their refs and their scorekeeper.
 Practice your cast often.

-Go With a Pro.
+4. Go With a Pro.
 Fly fishing for permit is unlike any other type of fly fishing—hours are spent hunting the flats in search of fish.
 On any given day you might have one chance or many.
 When the fish gods align your angling stars along with a feeding permit, you want the best guide possible alongside you.
-This guide will have chosen the right fly, moved the boat in the correct position, told you exactly when to cast, how to strip, when to set the hook…and be there to take a great photo when you land the permit.
+This guide will have chosen the right fly, moved the boat in the correct position, told you exactly when to cast, strip, and set the hook…and be there to take a great photo when you land the permit.
 Sounds easy, right?
-But you still have to do your part…
+But you still have to do your part.

-Embrace the Guide-and-Angler Team Concept.
+5. Embrace the Guide-and-Angler Team Concept.
 Choose a guide that matches your personality and you both will stack the angling-deck in your favor—if you are a hard-charging angler and demand to bring your skills directly to the eyes and mouth of fish and like to announce your presence with authority, choose a guide of the same ilk.
-Conversely, if you fish more patiently and embrace a “no worries, mon, it’ll happen when it happens” approach, find a guide who has that same inner confidence, yet outwardly quiet demeanor.
-When you do find a guide that you mesh with, embrace the concept of you and the guide working in tandem to accomplish the same thing—to catch some pesky permit!
+Conversely, if you fish more patiently and embrace a “no worries, mon, it’ll happen when it happens” approach, find a guide with that same inner confidence yet outwardly quiet demeanor.
+When you find a guide you mesh with, embrace the concept of you and the guide working in tandem to accomplish the same thing—to catch some pesky permit!

-Your Laid-Back is NEVER Lazy.
+6. Your Laid-Back is NEVER Lazy.
 From Justin Rea and Greg Vincent, two permit gurus in their own right, are the Six P’s of permit fishing.
 Prior Preparation Prevents Piss Poor Performance.
 Stay focused and always be ready.
 Be aware of the little things—go barefoot or wear shoes that won’t snag spare fly line.
 Get in the habit of checking your excess fly line.
 Permit fishing can deliver very few opportunities in a day with long gaps between fish.
-It’s not fair on your guide if he’s just poled you for an hour into the current and wind, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.
+It’s not fair on your guide if he’s just poled you into the current and wind for an hour, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.
 Keep your spare gear tidy—don’t let water bottles roll in the boat, stow your bag, and always be ready and aware.